 Introduction

-Cyber security is a relevant topic for all uses of digital technology, not only within IALA but everywhere around us.
-It is not an add-on technology, nor can it be handled separately from any work on digital technologies; it should be incorporated in all technology, process, and human behaviour.
+Cyber resilience is a relevant topic for all uses of digital technology, not only within IALA but everywhere around us.
+It is not an add-on technology, nor can it be handled separately from any work on digital technologies; it should be incorporated in all technology, processes, and human behaviour.

-Because of the broad spectrum of cyber security, many industry standards and best practices are available to address technical weaknesses, processes, and awareness in the IALA domains Maritime Services in the context of e-Navigation and AtoN, including VTS.
+Because of the broad spectrum of cyber resilience, many industry standards and best practices are available to address technical weaknesses, processes, and awareness in the IALA domains of Maritime Services in the context of e-Navigation and AtoN, including VTS.

-available standards and BEST PRACTICES
+available standards, BEST PRACTICES and guidance

-The IALA workshop on cyber security, held virtually in November 2021, produced a list of available standards for adoption by IALA members.
-The workshop report elaborates on these standards, and they are summarized below.
+The following non-exhaustive list summarises available standards to consider for adoption by IALA members

 Generic / IT